Digital-Sales-CSA-Portal/AzureARC_LevelUP/README.md

 The following README will guide you on how to automatically deploy an ArcBox for use with the Azure Arc-enabled servers LevelUp training.

-Azure VMs are leveraging the [Azure Instance Metadata Service (IMDS)](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) by default.
-By projecting an Azure VM as an Azure Arc-enabled server, a "conflict" is created which will not allow for the Azure Arc server resources to be represented as one when the IMDS is being used and instead, the Azure Arc server will still "act" as a native Azure VM.

-However, **for demo purposes only**, the below guide will allow you to use and onboard VMs running on an Azure VM to Azure Arc and by doing so, you will be able to simulate a server which is deployed outside of Azure (i.e "on-premises" or in other cloud platforms)

-> **Note: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
-The below scenario is unsupported and should ONLY be used for demo and testing purposes.**

 ## Prerequisites

 * ArcBox LevelUp requires 16 DSv3-series vCPUs when deploying with default parameters such as VM series/size.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy ArcBox.
 You can use the below Az CLI command to check your vCPU utilization.